-8. Initiation of a Strategic Partnership
+8. Formalisation of the Strategic Partnership

-The initiation of a Strategic Partnership with a multilateral or international organisation starts with signing an agreement with the organisation.
-The Organisation Strategy is the appropriation document but it does not replace a legally binding financing agreements with the organisation in question.
+The strategic partnership with a multilateral or international organisation is formalised by signing an agreement with the organisation.
+Based on the Organisation Strategy, the MFA Unit responsible for the collaboration with the organisation will prepare the legally binding financing agreements in collaboration with organisation in question.

 The financing agreement is the commitment document and can take various forms.
-It can be a strategic partnership agreement, a contract, a financial commitment letter, a Memorandum of Understanding, or other types of legally binding agreements.
+It can be a strategic partnership agreement, a financial commitment letter or other types of legally binding agreements.
 It may vary from organisation to organisation.
-It normally follows the format of the partner organisation.
+It normally follows the format for financing agreements of the partner organisation.
 Hence, there is no specific Danish template for this type of agreements.
 However, the responsible unit should make sure that the agreement format used is in line with the General Guidelines for Accounting and Auditing of Grants Channelled through Multilateral Organisations.
-FRU and JTK should be consulted in case of any questions or doubts in this regard.
+TILSKUD and DKJUR should be consulted in case of any questions or doubts in this regard.

-A Strategic Partnership Agreements (SPA) is one type of financing agreement between MFA and a multilateral organisation signed by both parties.
+A Multilateral Partnership Agreements (MPA) is one type of financing agreement between MFA and a multilateral organisation signed by both parties.
 The agreement may be multiannual.
-The SPA includes a short summary of the key priorities set out in the Organisation Strategy, the financial and administrative terms, conditions and procedures for the collaboration and it functions as a commitment document for Danish core support and soft earmarked support and personnel support channelled to the organisation.
+The MPA includes a short summary of the key priorities set out in the Organisation Strategy, the financial and administrative terms, conditions and procedures for the collaboration and it functions as a commitment document for Danish core support and soft earmarked support and personnel support channelled to the organisation.
 The agreed modality of cooperation must be stated, per engagement.
-Each engagement must be registered separately in the Financial Management Interface (FMI), related to the relevant grant in the Project Management Interface (PMI).
-In case of annual commitments, within a multiannual SPA, the engagement must still be recognised as the 'Actioncard' in the Financial Management Interface (FMI) - annual commitments does not constitute new engagements.
+Each engagement must be registered separately in the Financial Management Interface (FMI), related to the relevant grant in the Programme Management Interface (PMI).
+In case of annual commitments, the engagement must still be recognised on the 'Actioncard' in FMI - annual commitments does not constitute new engagements.